 3 Mistakes To Avoid If You Care About Your Internet Privacy

-Imagining our life today without the internet would be quite bleak and inconvenient.
-With seemingly endless potential, the internet has become the go-to media for basic yet important tasks.
-These include work and educational needs, shopping, managing your bank accounts, entertainment, and storing your personal data on the cloud or sharing your latest achievement on social media.
+Imagine our lives today without the Internet.
+It would be quite bleak and inconvenient.
+With seemingly endless potential, the Internet has become the go-to medium for basic yet important tasks.
+These include work and educational needs, shopping, managing your bank accounts, entertainment, storing your data on the cloud, and sharing your latest achievements on social media.

-Investing in cryptocurrencies online is one of the latest trends which demands enhanced Internet Privacy.
-While people have taken little time to adapt and reap the benefits of convenience, so have cybercriminals to further their own needs – stealing information for profit.
+Investing in cryptocurrencies online is one of the latest trends that demand enhanced Internet privacy.
+While people have taken little time to adapt and reap the benefits of convenience, cybercriminals have taken the time to further their own needs by stealing information for profit.

-Large-scale corporations have been crippled by ransomware and phishing attacks have managed to deceive thousands and steal their personal information.
-This list will discuss some common, seemingly harmless practices which can threaten your privacy online.
+Large-scale corporations have been crippled by ransomware.
+And phishing attacks have managed to deceive thousands and steal their personal information.
+This list will discuss some common, seemingly harmless practices that can threaten your privacy online.

 Being casual about passwords

-Then again, weak passwords still remain one of the most common reasons for having your account Internet Privacy breached.
-One must absolutely refrain from choosing blatantly obvious examples which have anything to do with your personal credentials.
+Then again, weak passwords remain one of the most common reasons for having your account’s Internet privacy breached.
+One must refrain from choosing blatantly obvious examples that have anything to do with your credentials.

-Even if you do come up with a good password on your own, never ever reuse it for multiple accounts.
-In the event one of them gets compromised, you stand to risk it all, Therefore, you must secure your passwords.
+Even if you do come up with a good password on your own, never reuse it for multiple accounts.
+In the event one of them gets compromised, you stand to risk it all.
+Therefore, you must secure your passwords.

-Remembering your passwords can seem like a chore, but you do need to make an effort for the same.
+Remembering your passwords can seem like a chore, but you do need to make an effort to do so.
 Try logging into your account occasionally using your password instead of being logged in all the time or relying heavily on your password manager.
 Also, do not forget to set a secure password for your Wi-Fi.

 Ignoring social media security

-The rise in social media users has been meteoric in recent times.
-Unfortunately, though, a significant fraction of users do actually bother reviewing their Internet Privacy and security settings.
-For example, as a casual user, it is better to make your social media accounts reveal your personal information as little as possible to strangers – More so if you frequently upload your feed with real-time information such as your current whereabouts.
+The rise of social media users has been meteoric in recent times.
+Unfortunately, though, a significant fraction of users bother reviewing their Internet privacy and security settings.
+For example, as a casual user, it is better to make your social media accounts reveal your personal information as little as possible to strangers. is especially true if you frequently upload your feed with real-time information such as your current whereabouts.

-This is basically divulging potentially sensitive information such as places you frequent or your daily schedule to cybercriminals or local suspects such as burglars or stalkers who may use it to cause potential harm.
-So, do review your privacy settings for your Facebook, Instagram or Twitter accounts.
+This is divulging potentially sensitive information, such as places you frequent or your daily schedule, to cybercriminals or local suspects, such as burglars or stalkers, who may use it to cause potential harm.
+So, do review your privacy settings for your Facebook, Instagram, or Twitter accounts.
 If your child is on social media, do remind them never to accept friend requests from strangers or suspicious accounts.
-These are reasons enough why you should know how to protect your online privacy.
+These are enough reasons why you should know how to protect your online privacy.

 Using insecure internet